[Serial] I Want to Ride Inamura Jane (1) - In Search of Keisuke Kuwata's "Summer" -

 Ami : The teacher was there too!

 Professor : Yes, I was drawn in by the remastered footage.
-I didn't notice the poster for "Hawaii's Young Master" on VHS.
+I didn't even notice the poster for "The Young Master of Hawaii" on VHS.
 I'm no longer fit to be a professor, so I've written my resignation.

-Professor : So, as your final assignment, I would like you two to help me with this research this summer.
+Professor : So, as your final assignment, I'd like you two to help me with this research this summer.

 Professor : What on earth is "Inamura Jane"?